serqco/qabstracts/codebook.md

   Plain positive properties do not qualify ("This is helpful because..."), only emphasized ones do ("This is tremendously helpful because...").
   "very" does not count as hype.
-  This code is not a classification of a sentence, but an additional attribute.
-  It is considered subjective.
   The most common places for this to occur are `result`, `conclusion`, `fposs`, `need`, `method`.
 - code `-ignorediff`:
   If the script flags a coding discrepancy that, after discussion, you and your fellow coder agree should be left in (because the two codings represent two different reasonable interpretations), add this code in one (and only one) of the codings to mark the discrepancy as resolved.
 - code `-incredible`:
   The sentence makes a statement that is very hard to believe, even after considering possible information that the reader of the abstract does not have.
-  This code is not a classification of a sentence, but an additional attribute.
-  It is considered subjective.
   The most common places for this to occur are `result`, `summary`, `conclusion`.
 - code `-problemstmt`:
   The sentence formulates a statement of a problem to be solved that is more general than the study's `objective`.
   Typically only (but then frequently) found in `need` statements.
   (This code is for collecting data for a possible future research interest.
   We only want to find some examples, so not everybody needs to apply this code all the time.
   Feel free to overlook as many instances as needed to avoid slowing you down.)
+- code `-timid`:
+  Applies to `conclusion` only.
+  To be used when the generalization made is overly vague or small.
 - code `futurework`:
   code `a-futurework`:
   code `h-futurework`: